 What to wear

-Unless you’re playing, guests are advised to avoid wearing white jeans, polo shirts, or polo-branded tops as it’s considered a fashion faux pas.
+Those in the know seem to carefully avoid wearing anything akin to the players, such as white jeans, polo shirts, or polo branded tops.
 Flats or wedges are recommended for stomping the divots at half-time.

 During the game